Thu, Aug 20

 About the event

-Food and Beverage.
-We have snacks and beverages (including beer and wine, when appropriate) available for purchase or feel free to bring your own picnic (but please leave your own alcohol at home).
+Food and Beverage: We have snacks and beverages available for purchase or feel free to bring your own picnic.

-In collaboration with Story Tapestries, Riverworks Art Center invites you to a free children's performance with Miss Chief Rocka on August 20, from 10-11am on Riverworks Outdoor Stage - 17617 W Willard Rd. in Poolesville.
-These performances are for children ages 2 to fifth grade, but are fun for the whole family!
+About: In collaboration with Story Tapestries, Riverworks Art Center invites you to a free children's performance with Miss Chief Rocka on August 20, from 10-11am on Riverworks Outdoor Stage - 17617 W Willard Rd. in Poolesville.
+These performances are for children ages 2 to 10 years old, but are fun for the whole family!

-This Playful Performance series (Thursdays: June 18, July 16, and August 20) is made possible by the Maryland State Arts Council.
+A portion of Riverworks Playful Performance series was made possible by the Maryland State Arts Council.

 Story Tapestries: